youssefmohamedfarouk/class-activity-react-lifting-state/README.md

-# React Lifing State Lab
+# React Lifing State Class Activity

-Edit multiple JavaScript files in this lab to refactor this app to have multiple components that function as expected.
+Edit multiple JavaScript files in this activity to refactor this app to have multiple components that function as expected.

 ---